Shepard-Fairey-OBEY LYNART STORE

 Shepard Fairey - Obey

-Some of his works can be seen at the Los Angeles Country Museum of Art, the Museum of Modern Art in New York, or the Victoria and Albert Museum in London, but also in the streets around the world, as when he wears his support for the victims of September 13, 2015, through his fresco of Marianne, surrounded by the motto Liberty, Equality, Fraternity.
+Some of his works can be seen at the Los Angeles Country Museum of Art, the Museum of Modern Art in New York, or the Victoria and Albert Museum in London, but also in the streets around the world, as when he showed his support for the victims of September 13, 2015, through his fresco of Marianne, surrounded by the motto Liberty, Equality, Fraternity.

 Back to blog